 Should I Get an Attorney?

 Hire an attorney before your court date.
-Most lawyers know the judges and they can be very helpful in getting your ticket dismissed.
-Of course, you have to pay an attorney, but it is well worth it to avoid all the problems listed above.
-Many attorneys will allow you to make payments.
-Especially when you are a regular.
-Very often if the offense is minor your you can expect this result.
+Most lawyers know the judges, and they can be beneficial in getting your ticket dismissed.
+Of course, you have to pay an attorney, but it is well worth avoiding all the problems listed above.
+Many attorneys will allow you to make payments, especially when you are a regular.
+Very often, if the offense is minor, you can expect this result.

 - the traffic ticket will be dismissed